OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:22

-While they were eating, Jesus took bread, and when he had given thanks, he broke it and gave it to his disciples, saying, “Take it; this represents my body.”
+While they were eating, Jesus took bread, and when he had given thanks, he broke it and gave it to his disciples, saying, “Take it; this symbolises my body.”

 ## Mark 14:23

-Then he took a cup, and when he had given thanks, he gave it to them, and they all drank from it.
+Then he took a cup, and after giving thanks, he offered it to them, and they all drank from it.

 ## Mark 14:24

-“This is my blood of the covenant, which is poured out for many,” he said to them.
+“This represents my blood of the covenant, which is poured out for many,” he said to them.

 ## Mark 14:25

-“Truly I tell you, I will not drink again from the fruit of the vine until that day when I drink it new in the kingdom of God.”
+“Truly I tell you, I will not partake of the fruit of the vine again until that day when I drink it anew in the kingdom of God.”

 ## Mark 14:26

-When they had sung a hymn, they went out to the Mount of Olives.
+After singing a hymn, they went out to the Mount of Olives.

 ---